Planning a Wedding?

 A church wedding is different from a marriage solemnized in a secular setting.
 A church wedding is, first and foremost, a service of worship.
 Friends and family are invited to gather together in the presence of God to celebrate with the bride and groom their love for one another and to support the couple as they make the most important promises that two people can make to one another, before God.
 As a result, weddings at PCUMC are joyous and festive events, but they always seek to honor the sacred dimensions of the couples’ wedding vows.

 Setting the Wedding Date

-To set your wedding date, contact Ellen Even.
-She will check the church calendar to see if the date is available.
+To set your wedding date, contact the church office and we will check the church calendar to see if the date is available.
 If the date is clear, you will need to fill out a Wedding Information Form.
 This form may be obtained through the Church Office or on the church website.
 The form should be completed and returned to the Church Administrator with your deposit.
 Only after the form and the deposit are received will your wedding be placed on the church calendar.

 Dates Excluded for Scheduling of Weddings